vinipsmaker/tufao/README.md

     configured in the system PATH, but still want to generate the documentation in this format, just run the tool using doc/html/index.qhp as input file.

-Tufão also have a lot of code to test its correctness.
-These codes are seperated in one different qmake project for each Tufão class and are located in the folder tests.
-If you got Tufão from a git checkout (not a stable release), then you may be interessed in run these tests.
-To compile and run them, just run the execute-tests.sh script.

 NOTE:
 If you intend to create a CPack-based installer, just run: